dev-code-dc/Denovo_mutation_detection/README.md

 chmod a+x *.sh
 ```

-alright!! you can then execute the command:
+alright!! you can then execute the command, example:

 ```bash